 January 6th is Three Kings Day in Mexico, known in Spanish as el Día de los Reyes Magos or El Día de Reyes.
 This is Epiphany on the church calendar, the 12th day after Christmas (sometimes referred to as Twelfth Night), when Christians commemorate the arrival of the Magi or "Wise Men" who arrived bearing gifts for the Christ Child.
-In Mexico, children receive gifts on this day, brought by the three kings, or los Reyes Magos, whose names are Melchor, Gaspar, and Baltazar.
+The word Epiphany means revelation or manifestation and the holiday celebrates the revelation of the baby Jesus to the world (represented by the Magi).

-Arrival of the Magi:
+Arrival of the Magi

 In the days preceding Three Kings Day, Mexican children write letters to the three kings requesting a toy or gift that they would like to receive.
 Sometimes the letters are placed in helium-filled balloons and released, so the requests reach the kings through the air.
 You may see men dressed up as the three kings posing for photos with children in Mexican town squares, parks, and shopping centers.
 On the night of January 5th, the figures of the Wise Men are placed in the Nacimiento or nativity scene.
 Traditionally children would leave out their shoes with a bit of hay in them to feed the animals of the Magi (they are often shown with a camel and sometimes also with an elephant).
 When the children would wake up in the morning, their gifts appeared in place of the hay.
 Nowadays, like Santa Claus, the Kings tend to place their gifts under the Christmas tree if the family has one up, or near the nativity scene.

-Rosca de Reyes:
+Rosca de Reyes

 Read more about Rosca de Reyes, its symbolism, and how to make, or where to buy one.